 I know, you're welcome.

-So, we made Oysters Rockefeller, but with a big hunk of local mushrooms we found.
-They're pretty classic - butter, spinach, parsley, garlic, bread crumbs and parm.
-The mushrooms get roasted the in the drippings from the garlic (garlic butter, guys, garlic butter), and it's a side dish, salad, appetizer (over bread duh), or lunch.
+- So, this is Vegetarian Oysters Rockefeller, with a big hunk of local mushrooms.
+The base is pretty classic - butter, spinach, parsley, garlic, bread crumbs and parm.
+The mushrooms get roasted the in the drippings from the garlic (garlic butter, guys, garlic butter), and it's a mushroom side dish, salad, appetizer (over bread duh), or lunch.
 You pick!

-You need a big mountain of oyster mushrooms, so wait for them to go on sale.
-You could OF COURSE make this with other mushrooms, just without the dumb play on words.
-You also need butter, garlic, spinach, parsley, bread crumbs, parmesan, and salt.
-You could def play this up with other herbs, but I wanted a really simple flavor profile so the oyster mushrooms would be the main flavor.
+- You need a big mountain of oyster mushrooms, so wait for them to go on sale.
+You could OF COURSE make this with other mushrooms, any kind you like.

 First, preheat the oven to 400F and melt half the butter.